ccampora/py-onedrive/README.md

 # Run on crontab

 As for now the client is executed asynchronously.
-To run it on a recurrent fashion use a contrab

-Edit user crontab
+To run it on a recurrent fashion use a crontab Edit user crontab
 ```
-contrab -u <your user> -e
+crontab -u <your user> -e
 ```
 Add a new entry to run each minute
 ```